 Depending on your role and the level of risk it carries, there may be times when, having reflected, you quite reasonably conclude that you already have all the current skills and knowledge necessary for your work and that you do not need to undertake any further CPD activity at that moment.

-However, we would expect such a situation to be very rare and, from November 2023, you will still be required to complete ethics related CPD in accordance with the requirements in the updated regulations.
+However, we would expect such a situation to be very rare and, as of November 2023, you are required to complete ethics-related CPD in accordance with the requirements in the updated regulations.

 The following activities, if relevant to your role, could count as CPD: